OCFL/extensions/README.md

 Each extension specification details how it should be implemented, but there are a few rules that apply to every extension.

 A *root extension directory* refers to the directory named `extensions` that is located in either the storage root or an object root.
-An *extension directory* is an extension specific directory that is the child of a root extension directory and MUST be named using the extension's *Registered Name*, or `init` (see [Optional Extension Initializer](#optional-extension-initializer)).
+An *extension directory* is an extension specific directory that is the child of a root extension directory and MUST be named using the extension's *Registered Name*, or `initial` (see [Optional Initial Extension](#optional-initial-extension)).
 For example, `extensions/0000-example-extension` is the extension directory for the extension [0000-example-extension](docs/0000-example-extension.md).

 ### Configuration Files